mbant/BayesSUR/README.md

 ### New in verion `BayesSUR_1.1-3.tar.gz` (23 June 2020):

-1) Fixed the issue of the HRR code, especially for updating the log-likelihood and log-posterior of gamma.
+1) Fixed the issue of the HRR and SUR code, especially for updating the log-likelihood and log-posterior of gamma.
 2) Temperature adaptation is only allowed for the burn-in period.
 3) Minor changes of some R funciton names.